 I got into cycling with mountain bikes.
-After several years of trail riding me and a few friends decided to do some road cycling as well.
+After several years of trail riding, I and a few friends decided to do some road cycling as well.
 In 1992 I bought a Trek 5200 from my local bike shop.
-I rode it through the Jura and through the Seeland a lot, but left it at home during my language year in California in 94/95.
+I rode it through the Jura and through the Seeland a lot but left it at home during my language year in California in 94/95.
 It went with me to Sonoma County, when I moved there in 1997.
 For 4 more years it was the bike I used to climb Cavedale Road just outside Sonoma and Pine Flats after I moved to Santa Rosa.
 It became my daily commuter after I bought a Litespeed Ultimate until the drive-side chain stay broke in 2006.
 The bike had a lifetime warranty and Trek USA gave me a Trek Madone 5.2 as a replacement, even though I no longer had the purchase receipt from my Swiss LBS.
 The Madone 5.2 was built up with the components from the 5200 and took over as my commuter bike; first in Santa Rosa and later in Biel, Switzerland after we moved across the pond.
-In Switzerland, I upgraded it to a newer Ultegra groupset including Ultegra wheels and sold it in 2010 to make room for another bike.
+In Switzerland, I upgraded it to a newer Ultegra groupset including Ultegra wheels, and sold it in 2010 to make room for another bike.
 The Litespeed Ultimate was the road bike I owned and rode the longest.
 It took me across every climb in Sonoma County and climbed across the Chasseral countless times.
 It served as a single-speed commuter after I built a Neilpryde Alize.
 In 2014 I bought a fairly inexpensive Volagi Viaje frameset, which forever changed road cycling for me.
 I went back to what I call a traditional road bike when I built a Ritte Snob Disc.
-Had I known back then where the Volagi would be taking me, I would have in all likeliness not purchased the Ritte.
+Had I known back then where the Volagi would be taking me, I would have in all likelihood not purchased the Ritte.
 As gorgeous as this bike is, it was born under a somewhat unlucky star.
 After two rides, the Enve fork broke.
 A few weeks later, Enve actually had to recall that fork.
 Ritte was great though and sent me a replacement fork in the matching paint.
 I rode the bike for a couple of years and loved it, but ultimately the Volagi with room for much wider tires took over.
 When I bought my third Volagi and sold the first one, I decided to move the SRAM eTap HRD groupset from the first Volagi to the Ritte.
 But before doing so, I wanted a small paint damage on the steerer tube repaired.
 The fork replacement years earlier came with a lower headset change from 1 1/4" to 1 1/2".
 Extracting the lower cup and pressing in a new one caused the paint to come off.
 The paint shop I hired for the repair then realized that a small local paint repair would never be 100%, so we repainted the whole bike.
-A move in 2019 and the addition of a Nordest Albarda allroad bike halted the completion of the Ritte, but finally in 2020 it was carefully put back together.
-So, there are currently three road bikes in my stable; the Ritte put together with old and new parts, the third Volagi Viaje built with a NOS frameset I had found online in 2018 and an inexpensive Nordest Albarda also built with a mix of old and new parts.
+A move in 2019 and the addition of a Nordest Albarda allroad bike halted the completion of the Ritte, but finally, in 2020 it was carefully put back together.
+So, there are currently three road bikes in my stable; the Ritte put together with old and new parts, the third Volagi Viaje built with an NOS frameset I had found online in 2018 and an inexpensive Nordest Albarda also built with a mix of old and new parts.
 Here's the list of the road bikes I've owned over the years.

 Comments